retsyx/amity/README.md

 ## Prerequisites

 * A Raspberry Pi 3 Model B+, or Pi Zero 2 W, or newer with an appropriate power supply, that can run 64-bit Linux.
 Network connectivity is required for initial setup but not when controlling your home theater.
 * A remote control.
 An unpaired Siri Remote.
 Preferably, a Gen 2 or Gen 3 remote (aluminum case with a power button in the top right corner), but a Gen 1 remote (black top) can also work.
-Or an Amazon Fire, Roku remote, or common third party RF remotes that behave like keyboards.
+Or an Amazon Fire TV remote, or common third party RF remotes that behave like keyboards.
 IR remotes are not supported.
 * An HDMI-CEC splice (either a stripped, spliced cable, or a dedicated board and an extra HDMI cable)

 ## Setup